We Killed the PHP Monolith. It Took 18 Months and One Client's Data.

 ]);

 It worked.
-It also became a critical piece of infrastructure we hadn't planned for, weren't testing properly, and which silently failed if the PHP session had expired between the time Next.js loaded and the time the middleware made the bridge request.
-We added retry logic.
-Then monitoring.
-Then alerts.
+It also became critical infrastructure we hadn't planned for, weren't testing properly, and which silently failed if the PHP session had expired between the time Next.js loaded and the time the middleware made the bridge request.
+We added retry logic, then monitoring, then alerts.
 A "temporary" bridge endpoint lived in production for eleven months.

-For three months, when users deleted a client in the new Next.js interface, the record was hard-deleted from the database.
-The PHP app, expecting soft deletes, then threw null reference errors when related data tried to load a parent record that was now gone.
-The errors were silent — logged to a file no one was actively watching.
+For three months, when users deleted a client in the new Next.js interface, the record was hard-deleted.
+The PHP app, expecting soft deletes, started throwing null reference errors when related data tried to load a parent record that was now gone.
+The errors were silent, logged to a file no one was actively watching.

 We found out when a client called to ask why six months of job history had disappeared.
 They'd deleted and re-added a client thinking it would "reset" the account.
-Instead, it permanently destroyed everything associated with that client's ID — jobs, invoices, notes, history.
-All of it.
+Instead, it permanently destroyed everything associated with that client's ID.
+Jobs, invoices, notes, history.
 One hard DELETE CASCADE and it was gone.
+That phone call was the worst phone call of my year.

 By month six, we stopped pretending the rewrite was on schedule and started treating it as the long migration it actually was.
 A few things finally turned the tide:

-- API contracts first.
+• API contracts first.
 We stopped letting both apps touch the database directly.
-Every module got a versioned API contract written before a single line of implementation.
-Both the PHP adapter and the new Next.js frontend talked exclusively through that API.
+Every module got a versioned API contract written before implementation.
+Both the PHP adapter and the new Next.js frontend talked through that API.
 No more shared-DB surprises.

-- Feature flags over URL routing.
-Instead of routing by URL pattern at Nginx, we moved to a per-client feature flag system.
+• Feature flags instead of URL routing.
+We moved off Nginx URL-pattern routing to a per-client flag system.
 Each account could be opted into specific Next.js features independently.
-Rollbacks became a config change, not a deployment.
+Rollbacks became a config change instead of a deployment.

-- The database conventions document.
-We spent a week writing down every implicit convention in the legacy schema — soft deletes, JSON column formats, enum string values, composite key patterns, timestamp timezone assumptions.
-Every new API endpoint had a checklist item for each convention.
+• A database conventions document.
+We spent a week writing down every implicit convention in the legacy schema: soft deletes, JSON column formats, enum string values, composite key patterns, timezone assumptions.
+Every new API endpoint had a checklist item for each.

 Month seventeen.
-Every module had been migrated.
-The PHP app now served exactly one page: a legacy summary report that one enterprise client relied on and that we'd agreed to rebuild once the core migration was complete.
+Every module migrated.
+The PHP app served exactly one page, a legacy summary report one enterprise client relied on.
 Feature flags were at 100% for all other clients on all other routes.

 We shut down the PHP server on a Tuesday at 2 PM.
-I watched the Nginx access logs for twenty minutes.
-No 404s.
-No 500s.
-No session bridge requests.
+I watched Nginx access logs for twenty minutes.
+No 404s, no 500s, no session bridge requests.
 The new system handled everything without a flicker.

 There was no celebration.
-It felt more like exhaling after holding your breath for a year and a half — relief without elation, because we were too tired for elation.
-But the next feature request?
-Two engineers, three days, shipped clean.
-No Blade templates.
-No mystery helper files.
-TypeScript components, typed API contracts, tests that ran in twenty-eight seconds.
+More like exhaling after holding your breath for a year and a half.
+The next feature request was two engineers, three days, shipped clean.
+No Blade templates, no mystery helper files, TypeScript components, typed API contracts, tests that ran in twenty-eight seconds.

 The monolith was dead.
 The strangler fig had finished the job.
 It just took eighteen months instead of three.

 Don't rewrite.
 Migrate.
-Those are different things.
 A rewrite is "start over and do it right."
 A migration is "move everything of value into a new home without breaking what already works."
 Migration is slower, messier, and far more likely to actually ship.

-Triple your timeline estimate.
-Then add six months.
-Not because you're slow — because the old system will reveal new implicit contracts every single week.
-Budget for that discovery time or it will surprise you at the worst possible moment.
+Triple your timeline estimate, then add six months.
+Not because you're slow.
+Because the old system will reveal new implicit contracts every week.

 Give someone ownership of the migration itself.
 Not as a side project.
 Not "when they have time."
-It is the most important engineering work happening in the organisation during that window, and it needs an engineer who wakes up every morning thinking exclusively about the seam.
+It's the most important engineering work happening during that window, and it needs an engineer who wakes up every morning thinking about the seam.